 Escargot snails can incorporate harmful compounds & organisms

-Snails have been found to accumulate cadmium, a breast carcinogen, in their tissues from soil containing cadmium.
+Snails can accumulate cadmium (a breast carcinogen) and lead in their tissues if raised on soils incorporating heavy metals.
 Snails can also become contaminated with cadmium and other carcinogens by roadside vehicle exhaust fumes.

 Commercially farm-raised escargot snails typically are fed a diet of ground cereals, which results in a less favorable fatty acid profile than that of "free range" snails.
 Farm-raised snails are also said to be more rubbery and tasteless than snails that have been allowed to roam over a patch of grass and vegetables.
 This may make farm-raised snails less desirable based on both a taste and nutrition.